qiskit-community/QuantumBlur/README.md

 ## Requirements

 Either of the following:
-* Any Python from 2.7 and beyond, with only the standard library and [MicroQiskit](https://github.com/qiskit-community/MicroQiskit);
 * Python 3.7 and beyond with Qiskit, NumPy, SciPy and PIL.
+* Any Python from 2.7 and beyond, with only the standard library and [MicroMoth](https://github.com/qiskit-community/MicroQiskit) (A minimal quantum SDK, previously known as [MicroQiskit](https://github.com/qiskit-community/MicroQiskit));

-The latter is recommended, but the former is more flexible to running everything in strange places.
+The former is recommended, but the latter is more flexible to running everything in strange places.

 ## Installation